 1. Growth Mindset Assessment

 Here’s a very, very short quiz; it’s only three questions long.
 It is called the Growth Mindset Scale and looks at your beliefs about the nature of intelligence and effort.

 Perhaps the most interesting thing about this very brief test is that you can view sample results from surveyed pupils.
 At the time of writing, only 30% had a growth mindset, according to this questionnaire.

-This assessment is made available by the Raikes and William and Flora Hewlett Foundations (Dweck 2006; Blackwell et al., 2007; Dweck, 2012).
+These assessment are made available by the Raikes and William and Flora Hewlett Foundations (Dweck 2006; Blackwell, Trzesniewski, & Dweck, 2007; Dweck, 2012).

 2. Dweck Mindset Instrument

-Here is a copy of Dweck’s original Mindset Instrument (DMI).
-It includes 16 items on a 6-point Likert Scale, such as:
+Here is a copy of Dweck’s original Mindset Instrument.
+It includes 16 items on a six-point Likert scale, such as:

-- You have a certain amount of talent, and you can’t do much to change it; and
+- You have a certain amount of talent, and you can’t do much to change it.

 - No matter who you are, you can significantly improve your level of talent.

-This test was designed to assess the degree to which they feel or think that intelligence is changeable or fixed (P’Pool, 2012).
+This test was designed to assess the degree to which individuals feel or think that intelligence is changeable or fixed (P’Pool, 2012).